rblades/dhworkbook_master/docs/introduction/crafting-digital-history.md

 #### Collecting your own annotations on your blog

-Hypothesis has an **API** that allows you to do some neat things.
+Hypothes.is has an **API** that allows you to do some neat things.
 'API' stands for 'application programming interface', which is just a fancy way of saying, 'you can write a program that interacts with this web service'.
 [Kris Shaffer](http://pushpullfork.com/), a professor at the University of Mary Washington, has written a **plugin** for Wordpress that allows you to automatically collect annotations you make across the web and to display them all on a single page on your blog.
 So, we'll go get that plugin and install it on your blog:

 Open [Kris Shaffer's hypothes.is aggregator](https://github.com/kshaffer/hypothesis_aggregator) in a new browser window.